Healing Tide: Background

-The same year, they released the single "Hi Ho" as The War and Treaty, was described by Paste writer Chris Estey as 'the break out soul hit'.
-In 2017, they released the EP Down to the River, heralded by Estey as 'a splendidly made immediate classic about conflict and redemption.'
-Expressing further that, 'both seem to have been holding back plenty of passion and pain in their lives previous to knowing each other, and it's this kind of expressive blues and soul and folk and gospel that truly connects to every listener who may desperately need it.'
+The same year, they released the single "Hi Ho" as the War and Treaty, which was described by Paste writer Chris Estey as "the break out soul hit".
+In 2017, they released the EP Down to the River, heralded by Estey as "a splendidly made immediate classic about conflict and redemption."
+Expressing further that, "both seem to have been holding back plenty of passion and pain in their lives previous to knowing each other, and it's this kind of expressive blues and soul and folk and gospel that truly connects to every listener who may desperately need it."

-Zoë Madonna of Boston Globe explains, 'ever since they were drafted to fill an ailing Buddy Miller's spot at the 2017 Americana Music Festival and Conference, the married duo from Albion, Mich., have been lighting up the folk scene'.
-In 2018, they toured nationally at 'prestigious festival stops and events such as Bonnaroo, Newport Folk Festival, Telluride Bluegrass Festival, Pickathon and AmericanaFest'.
-Bruce Warren of WXPN expressed 'After an exhilarating live performance at the Americana Music Association's music festival last September in Nashville at Cannery Ballroom, husband and wife musical duo The War and Treaty – Michael Trotter Jr. and Tanya Blount-Trotter – became one of the most talked about sets at the festival by a whole lot of people.
-Had I not been there to experience it for myself, I would have doubted the hyperbole.'
+Zoë Madonna of Boston Globe explained: "Ever since they were drafted to fill an ailing Buddy Miller's spot at the 2017 Americana Music Festival and Conference, the married duo from Albion, Mich., have been lighting up the folk scene."
+In 2018, they toured nationally at "prestigious festival stops and events such as Bonnaroo, Newport Folk Festival, Telluride Bluegrass Festival, Pickathon and AmericanaFest".
+Bruce Warren of WXPN expressed "After an exhilarating live performance at the Americana Music Association's music festival last September in Nashville at Cannery Ballroom, husband and wife musical duo The War and Treaty – Michael Trotter Jr. and Tanya Blount-Trotter – became one of the most talked about sets at the festival by a whole lot of people.
+Had I not been there to experience it for myself, I would have doubted the hyperbole."

 Recording

 Healing Tide was recorded live and produced by Buddy Miller at his home studio in March over 5 days., whilst the album was solely penned by Michael Trotter Jr, who shares lead vocals with wife Tanya Blount Trotter throughout.
 Also featured alongside Miller on guitars and banjo are 'an impressive lineup of musicians including Brady Blade, Adam Chaffins, Jim Hoke, Russ Pahl and Sam Bush, whilst 'country music legend Emmylou Harris lends her distinctive voice to the track "Here Is Where the Loving Is At".
-Speaking with Rolling Stone on the title track's release Michael Trotter Jr. expressed "I hope people see our hearts on this record [...]
+Speaking with Rolling Stone on the title track's release, Michael Trotter Jr. expressed: "I hope people see our hearts on this record [...]
 I want people to feel like we care.
 When you think about artists you don’t think about that, but that's the way I want the world to feel about The War and Treaty."

 Michael Trotter Jr. recalled to Billboard, "I remember we recoded the album so fast, like 14 songs in pretty much four days, and no third takes.
 We did two takes because we felt really guilty, and Buddy was like, 'This is not right.
 Something has to be wrong.
 We should do it again,' but a lot of times it was right the first time."
 Featured artist Emmylou Harris brought brownies from her mother's recipe to the recording session of "Here Is Where The Loving Is At".